Breast Cancer

 • EGCG reduces the severity and incidence of radiation dermatitis when given orally.
 Also, when mixed with water and applied topically it reduces itching and irritation.

 • The most common side effects of radiation are generally localized skin reactions in the radiation area.
 These include skin redness, burning and pain, itching, changes in pigmentation, and local swelling.
-Using non-oil-based creams, as oils can cause burns.
-Topical creams such as calendula, mixed with Traumeel cream, can be used for milder skin reactions.
+Using non-oil-based creams, as oils can cause burns and should be avoided.
+Topical creams such as calendula alone or when mixed with Traumeel cream, can be used for milder skin reactions.
 A Chinese ointment called Lithospermum ointment is also an excellent remedy, but it stains clothes.
-If the tissue blisters and peels, more specific medical treatment will be needed.
+In situations where the tissue blisters and peels, more specific medical treatment will be needed.

 • Systemic Effects related to radiation can include nausea, vomiting, malaise, diarrhea, headache, fever, and sweats.